sixtyoneeightyjake/Roo-Code/packages/evals/ADDING-EVALS.md

 ## Adding Support for New Programming Languages

-Adding a new programming language requires changes to both the evals repository and the main Roo Code repository.
+Adding a new programming language requires changes to both the evals repository and the main Mojo Code repository.

 ### Step 1: Update Language Configuration